Heavy Quarkonium Spectrum and Decay Constants from a Neural-Network-Based Holographic Model: Summary

+The physical significance of this work is that the dilaton profile reconstructed by the MLP provides a unified, data-driven holographic framework that can simultaneously reproduce the mass spectrum and decay constants of heavy quarkonia.
+This achievement is not merely a numerical fit, but reveals the underlying dynamical structure of heavy-quark systems: on the one hand, the confinement mechanism of the strong interaction naturally emerges within the holographic description; on the other hand, the suppression of the wave function at the origin governs the systematic decrease of decay constants with radial excitation.
+In other words, the MLP profile unifies these seemingly independent physical phenomena into a single holographic potential, highlighting the ability of holographic QCD to capture the essential dynamics of heavy quarkonia.

 The findings not only provide an effective paradigm for applying neural networks to holographic QCD but also point to new directions for subsequent research.
-These directions include a more systematic exploration of the relation between the reconstructed background fields and different hadronic observables, as well as the integration of data-driven methods with analytical holographic models, aiming at a more comprehensive understanding of the nonperturbative dynamics of QCD.
+These directions include a more systematic exploration of the relation between the reconstructed background fields and various hadronic observables, as well as the integration of data-driven methods with analytical holographic models, aiming to achieve a more comprehensive understanding of the nonperturbative dynamics of QCD.

 It should be emphasized that the present results mainly focus on the zero-temperature spectrum.
 On the one hand, the framework can be naturally extended to finite-temperature backgrounds to investigate spectral functions and melting phenomena.
 On the other hand, this work may inspire future efforts to incorporate additional experimental inputs, such as meson spectra in other channels, decay widths, or the equation of state, into the holographic reconstruction.
 Ultimately, such developments may enable the construction of a unified data-driven holographic framework capable of describing broader aspects of strong-interaction physics.